Soar-Development/runsand-installer/README.md

 ## License

 The installer and documentation are open source.
-The Rundsand client binary is proprietary software.
+The Runsand client binary is proprietary software.

 ---

-**Made with ❤️ by the Rundsand Team**
+**Made with ❤️ by the Runsand Team**